 2. For Women

-Women tend to have less tendency for packing on muscle.
+Women have less tendency for packing on muscle.
 It is because of the low levels of testosterone.
-It takes more training and lifting to be able to gain muscle mass for women.
+It takes more training and lifting to gain muscle mass for women.

 A woman training for the first time may experience fast initial muscle hypertrophy.
-Anywhere between 0.25 to 0.5 pounds of muscle gain in a month is good progress.
+Anywhere between 0.25 to 0.5 pounds of muscle gain in a month is excellent progress.

 The same thing applies to experienced women bodybuilders.
 Muscle gain slows down with time and requires a higher volume load.